Low-dimensional solenoidal manifolds: Geometric 3-dimensional solenoids

 \noi This action of $\pi_1$ is properly discontinuous, co-compact, and by isometries on the leaves endowed with the leafwise hyperbolic metric $\mathcal{h}_{\wg}$ on $\H^n\times\wg$ ({\it definition} \ref{uhcs}).
 Therefore all hyperbolic McCord solenoids over the compact manifold $M$ are covered, in the solenoidal sense, by $(H^n_{\wg},\mathcal{h})$.
 The covering solenoidal map is a leafwise isometry.
-The maps $\Phi_\kh:\pi_1(M)\to\text{SO}^+(n,1)$, $\kh\in\wg$, are monomorphisms, and we will show ({\it corollary} \ref{Mhyperbolic}) that the image is discrete and it acts cocompactly on $\H^n$. \end{proposition} \begin{proof} By {\it proposition} \ref{uncountable-subgroups} and {\it remark} \ref{UPM}, there exists a closed normal group $\Gamma_\alpha\subset\wpi$ such that $\wpi/\Gamma_\alpha$ is a Cantor group and $\,\cL^n$ is obtained as the orbit space of the action of $\pi_1(M)\times\Gamma_\alpha$ on $\tilde{M}\times\wg$ given by the formula: